KxSystems/docs-v1/docs/ref/elements.md

 ### Attributes

 Attributes are metadata that apply to lists of special form.
-They are often used on a dictionary domain or a table column to reduce storage requirements or speed retrieval.
+They are often used on a dictionary domain or a table column to reduce storage requirements or to speed retrieval.
+<i class="fa fa-hand-o-right"></i> [`#` Set attribute](lists/#set-attribute)

 | example       |         | byte overhead          |
 |---------------|---------|------------------------|